Indonesia–Israel relations: New Order (1967–1998)

-However, with the transition to the New Order and the installation of General Suharto as president, military and intelligence ties were opened through unofficial channels, especially Iran and Turkey, in 1968.
-In 1971, Indonesian and Israeli military officers are believed to have started negotiations on transfer of military hardware and sharing of intelligence on global Communist terrorist groups.
+However, with the transition to the New Order and the inauguration of General Suharto as president, military and intelligence relations between the two countries opened up through unofficial channels, primarily through Iran and Turkey.

+In 1971, Indonesian and Israeli military officers are believed to have started negotiations on transfer of military hardware and sharing of intelligence on global communist terrorist groups.
 In November the following year, some counter-battery radars for accurate artillery fire were bought by the Indonesian military from the Israel Military Industries.
 In March 1974, a team of 27 officers and 90 soldiers from the Indonesian Army were sent to study a 2-month course to Israel on artillery radar and land surveillance, as well as ELINT and SIGINT from the Israeli Defence Forces.
 In January 1975, the Indonesian Navy and Indonesian Air Force sent a 60-man team to Israel to learn special insertion and covert operations from Shayetet 13 and the Israeli Navy.
-The result was the establishment of a Special Forces Training School to train small units of the Kopassus in airborne and seaborne insertion, in November 1975.
+This resulted in the establishment of the Special Forces Training School to train small Kopassus units in air and naval infiltration.
 In August 1976, Indonesian and Israeli Chiefs of Air Staff met during a supposedly coincidental visit to Tehran to discuss the Indonesian procurement of 35 Douglas A-4 Skyhawk fighter aircraft from Israel, which were ultimately delivered in 1981–82 under Operation Alpha.
 Indonesia is also interested in Israeli-made drones, especially the IAI Searcher and IAI Heron drones.
 Four Searcher UAVs have been delivered through Philippines Kital Group, with Heron UAV still in consideration.
-Singaporean leased Searcher drones also assisted the Indonesian army in Operation Tinombala.
+Searcher drones leased from Singapore also assisted Indonesian army in Operation Tinombala.

 In 1993, Prime Minister of Israel Yitzhak Rabin met Indonesian president Suharto at his private residence in Jakarta.
 This, what press said was Rabin's unscheduled visit, happened during Suharto's chairmanship of the Non-Aligned Movement and shortly after the Oslo Accords.
 This was the first ever high-profile meeting between both leaders.

 Reformation era (1998–present)

 In 1999, after entering the Reformation era, Indonesian president Abdurrahman Wahid and Foreign Minister Alwi Shihab mentioned their wishes to open ties with Israel although only at the level of economic and trade links.
 Wahid believed that Indonesia has no reason to be against Israel.
-He pointed to the fact that Indonesia has "long-term relationships" with China and the Soviet Union, two countries he viewed as having atheism as part of their constitutions, and further explained that Israel "has a reputation as a nation with a high regard for God and religion."

-However, after Wahid's removal from office in 2001, no effort was maintained to improve the relations between Indonesia and Israel.
+He pointed to the fact that Indonesia has "long-term relationships" with China and the Soviet Union, two countries he viewed as having atheism as part of their constitutions, and further explained that Israel "has a reputation as a nation with a high regard for God and religion" However, after Wahid's removal from office in 2001, no effort was maintained to improve the relations between Indonesia and Israel.